stupidmankind/BYpassDoc/docs/source/commands/getdictionaryvalue.rst

 ----------

 **Output Variable**
-	Enter the output variable that will be used later to traverse over the data
+	Enter the output variable that will be used later to traverse over the data.

 **Dictionary Name**
-	Input The Dictionary
+	Input The Dictionary.

 **Key**
-	Indicate a name of the key
+	Indicate a name of the key.